Krivoblotsky/ActionPicker/README.md

 actionPickerViewController.dismiss(animated: true, completion: nil)
 ```
 *Note*: Since `ActionPickerViewController` is interactive, other dismissal options are available:
-* Tap ourside the content view
+* Tap outside the content view
 * Pan content view out of the screen

 ## Screenshots